target/consensource-docs/README.md

 # Creating and updating the ConsenSource docs

 Welcome to the GitHub repository for ConsenSource's public website.
-The docs are hosted at https://www.example.org.
+The docs are hosted at https://target.github.io/consensource-docs.

-We use Hugo to format and generate our website, the Docsy theme for styling and site structure, and ??? to manage the deployment of the site.
+We use Hugo to format and generate our website, the Docsy theme for styling and site structure, and GitHub Pages to manage the deployment of the site.
 Hugo is an open-source static site generator that provides us with templates, content organization in a standard directory structure, and a website generation engine.
 You write the pages in Markdown, and Hugo wraps them up into a website.

-### Fork and clone the website repo and run a local website server
+## Running the docs site locally

 Follow the usual GitHub workflow to fork the repo on GitHub and clone it to your local machine, then use your local repo as input to your Hugo web server: